changan1995/turingSearch/README.md

-Milestone 3: Finished Indexer and Pagerank and started running them on EMR(April 27th) Milestone 4: Started integration (April 30th) Milestone 5: Improved ranking performance (May 3rd) Milestone 6: Finished final report (May 4th)
+Milestone 3: Finished Indexer and Pagerank and started running them on EMR(April 27th) Milestone 4: Started integration (April 30th) Milestone 5: Improved ranking performance (May 3rd) Milestone 6: Finished final report (May 4th) -->

 #2 Architecture
 Crawler, Indexer, PageRank and User Interface are four main components of our search engine.
 The crawler crawled a huge amount of web pages and store them in the database.
 The indexer took words and other information from the crawler to create an index.
 Also, the PageRank did link analysis of ths web pages crawled.
 Finally, by combining the results of index and PageRank and other factors, the search engine ranked the search results and showed them in the user interface.

 #3 Implementation
 ##3.1 Crawler
-The crawler is derived from the paper of Allan Heydon and Marc Najork.We modified the structure according to our goal.
+The crawler is derived from the [paper](https://doi.org/10.1023/A:1019213109274) of Allan Heydon and Marc Najork.We modified the structure according to our goal.
-Heydon, A. & Najork, M. World Wide Web (1999) 2: 219. https://doi.org/10.1023/A:1019213109274
 ![image](http://github.com/changan1995/turingSearch/raw/master/figure/figure1.png)